mhewedy/spwrap/README.md

 * `createCustomer` and `get_customer` stored procs returns the result as Output Parameters, so you need to have a class to implement `TypedOutputParamMapper` interface.
 * `list_customers` stored proc returns the result as Result Set, so you need to have a class to implement `ResultSetMapper` interface.

-Let's change Our customer class to implement both interfaces:
+Let's change Our customer class to implement both interfaces (for `getCustomer` and `listCustomers`):

 ```java
 public class Customer implements TypedOutputParamMapper<Customer>, ResultSetMapper<Customer> {